I was recently asked by the Almeida Theatre company to answer a few questions about myself and my view of the government’s welfare reform programme.

 - 60% of local government spending is for children and adults with disabilities – what is called social care – and local government was cut by 30% by the Coalition Government and is being cut again in the Conservative Government.
 More than half a million people no longer get adult social care – a cut of 30%.

 - Once you exclude pensions, which the Government did, cuts to benefits means cuts in income to the poorest and particularly to disabled people.
 In fact only a small percentage of benefits is spent on the unemployed, most of the rest is for disabled people and carers.
-Disabled people have faced an array of cuts – the picture below perhaps shows it best.
+Disabled people have faced an array of cuts – the picture above perhaps shows it best.

 - In addition the Government increased the rate of VAT and changed the rules on benefits so that they would lose value over time.
 Both these policies severely impact on those living in poverty.
 This policy has continued for the last 6 years, and the cuts get deeper each and every year.